Japan to watch WHO probe of director's alleged racism, abuse

 “We will be asking the WHO for independent advice as to the nature and response to these claims,” Hunt said.

+In Geneva, Britain's ambassador to the U.N.
+Simon Manley said there was no place for discrimination at WHO and that the U.K. expected WHO to “investigate robustly all allegations of misconduct” and to support those affected.

+"We will therefore monitor closely WHO’s response to these reports and continue to hold it to the highest ethical standards,” Manley said.

-The claims add to a litany of internal protests from WHO personnel about the agency’s management of the pandemic during the last two years, including privately complaining about China’s delayed sharing of information while publicly praising the government.
+The racism and abuse claims add to a litany of internal protests from WHO personnel about the agency’s management of the pandemic during the last two years, including privately complaining about China’s delayed sharing of information while publicly praising the government.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.